pythonlover02/volt-gui/README.md

 - [scx](https://github.com/sched-ext/scx) in the case you want to make use of the CPU Pluggable Schedulers
 - [mangohud](https://github.com/flightlessmango/MangoHud) in the case you want to make use of the Render Pipeline Settings.
 Both the native or the Flatpak version satisfy the dependency.
+- `vulkaninfo` and the `vulkan mesa layer` are required to use the Vulkan Render Selector.

 ## Installation: